darachm/itermae/source/usage/tutorial.rst

 ``match_1`` etc in the order that it is specified (in YAML or command line), so these properties can also be used in a filter:

-* ``some_match.substitutions`` - stores how many substitutions were necessary
+* ``match_0.substitutions`` - stores how many substitutions were necessary
-  for a match
+  for the first match
-* ``some_match.insertions`` - stores how many insertions were necessary
+* ``match_2.insertions`` - stores how many insertions were necessary
-  for a match
+  for the third match
-* ``some_match.deletions`` - stores how many deletions were necessary
+* ``match_42.deletions`` - stores how many deletions were necessary
-  for a match
+  for the 43rd match

 I do not anticipate these to be readily useful, but they are available in case you envision some useful edge case, like
 ``( statistics.mean(some_group.quality) >= 30 and match_0.substitions == 0 ) or ( statistics.mean(some_group.quality) <= 30 and match_0.substitions >= 0) )``
 ... it's there if you need it.

+Anyways,
-Adding that into the previous configuration, here the file we have built up:
+adding that into the previous configuration, here the file we have built up:

 .. jupyter-execute::
     :stderr: